Do you want to learn about the SAP blockchain? If you do, then you have come to the right place.

 - SAP HANA Blockchain Service – The SAP Leonardo blockchain implements it.

-The subscription works from SAP HANA Blockchain adapter to the HANA Blockchain service.
-The HANA Blockchain service now then communicate with the SAP Blockchain service — creating a connection.
+The subscription works from the SAP HANA Blockchain adapter to the HANA Blockchain service.
+The HANA Blockchain service now then communicates with the SAP Blockchain service — creating a connection.
 Once a transaction takes place, SAP HANA replicates it.
-The replication works both ways, ensuring that other applications connected to SAP HANA can store data into the blockchain.
+The replication works both ways, ensuring that other applications connected to SAP HANA can store data into the Blockchain.

-The above functionality also helps the blockchain application to combine both on- and off-chain data easily.
+The above functionality also helps the blockchain applications to combine both on- and off-chain data easily.

 SAP Blockchain as a Service works differently compared to other blockchain platforms.
-It doesn’t aim to become a platform which tries to implement blockchain but provides a great environment for clients to utilize already established blockchain frameworks out there.
-The three reasons we need SAP for blockchain are as below.
+It doesn’t aim to become a platform that tries to implement Blockchain but provides a great environment for clients to utilize already established blockchain frameworks out there.
+The three reasons we need SAP for Blockchain are as below.